Human Activity Recognition in an Open World: Introduction

-The Open World Learning (OWL) setting~\cite{bendale_towards_2015,boult_learning_2019,langley_open-world_2020} is designed to expect novelty, including the lack of exhaustive samples for known classes and the lack of any samples for unseen, novel classes.
-As such, OWL presents a more practical experimental setting for HAR that has yet to be introduced in the HAR literature.
+The Open World Learning (OWL) setting~\shortcite{bendale_towards_2015,boult_learning_2019,langley_open-world_2020} is designed to expect novelty, including the lack of exhaustive samples for known classes and the lack of any samples for unseen, novel classes.
+As such, OWL is a more practical experimental setting for HAR that has yet to be introduced in the HAR literature.
 OWL may take on the form of incremental learning~\cite{belouadah_comprehensive_2021} where new batches of samples are made available over the time-steps.
 The task is to perform HAR and learn the activity classes over time as new samples are introduced.
-An instantiation of HAR can be found in the Kinetics datasets, which have been released since 2017, introducing new classes and samples, including Kinetics-400~\cite{kay_kinetics_2017}, Kinetics-600~\cite{carreira_short_2018}, Kinetics-700-2020~\cite{carreira_short_2019,smaira_short_2020}, and Kinetics-AVA~\cite{li_ava-kinetics_2020}.
-For brevity, if we refer to Kinetics-700, we mean the 2020 updated version.
+An instantiation of HAR can be found in the Kinetics datasets, which have been released since 2017, introducing new classes and samples, including Kinetics-400~\cite{kay_kinetics_2017}, Kinetics-600~\shortcite{carreira_short_2018}, Kinetics-700-2020~\cite{carreira_short_2019,smaira_short_2020}, and Kinetics-AVA~\shortcite{li_ava-kinetics_2020}.
+If we refer to Kinetics-700 we mean the 2020 updated version.
 Ideally, HAR predictors should be comparable and generalize across the Kinetics datasets.
-Given the inherent lack of samples to characterize all human activities, HAR predictors must account for learning over time as data is made available, as in the case of the Kinetics and other datasets, and these predictors should adapt to novelties that affect task performance~\cite{bendale_towards_2015}.
+Given the inherent lack of samples to characterize all human activities, HAR predictors must learn over time as data is made available, as in the case of the Kinetics datasets, and they should adapt to novelties that affect task performance~\cite{bendale_towards_2015}.
 To evaluate such predictors, we define an OWL protocol with accompanying code to configure and run a Kinetics Open World Learning (KOWL) experiment.